Positivity certificates for linear recurrences: Conclusion and Future Works

 \paragraph{\bf Acknowledgements.} Alin Bostan and Mohab Safey El Din made many very useful suggestions on previous versions of this article.
 The presentation also benefited from the feedback of the participants to the workshop \emph{Algorithmic Aspects of Dynamical Systems} at McGill University’s Bellairs Research Institute.
+We are also thankful to the referees whose comments helped us clarify some of our statements.

 This work has been supported in part by the ANR project NuSCAP ANR-20-CE48-0014.